dingyc-ee/amebad/sdk-amebad_v6.2C-RC/component/common/example/mqtt/readme.txt

 	    1) Lwip_select is used to check data arrival and connection exception.
 Message is read only if tcp data has arrived.
 If exception fd is set, MQTT will restart.
 	    2) SO_KEEPALIVE and TCP_KEEPIDLE are set to clear TCP buffer when network is bad.
-For if TCP buffer is full and can¡¦t allocate more memory, the situation will last for about 20 minutes until MAX data retries reached, and then MQTT will not restart successfully during this time for allocating memory failed.
+For if TCP buffer is full and canï¿½ï¿½t allocate more memory, the situation will last for about 20 minutes until MAX data retries reached, and then MQTT will not restart successfully during this time for allocating memory failed.